moritzWa/RapidAnswer/WEBSOCKET_API.md

 ### 5. Stop Audio Playback

 - **`type`**: `"stop_audio_playback"`
 - **When**: Sent during a barge-in to immediately halt client-side audio.
+Triggered when the user starts speaking (detected via interim transcripts) while the AI is still talking.

 ### 6. Error